Skip to main content

 The Empire State is building a brighter future for New Yorkers.

 More than half of New York State’s private-sector employees lack access to a workplace retirement plan.
-To address this gap, most New York business owners will soon be required by law to offer a qualified, employer-sponsored retirement plan or automatically enroll their employees in the New York State Secure Choice Savings program.
+To address this gap, most New York business owners may be required by law to offer a qualified, employer-sponsored retirement plan or automatically enroll their employees in the New York State Secure Choice Savings Program.

 How Does New York State Secure Choice Savings Work?

-New York State Secure Choice Savings is a government-sponsored savings program created to help employees working in New York build savings for retirement.
-New York business owners who meet certain criteria will be required by law to offer a qualified, employer-sponsored retirement plan or enroll their employees in the program.
+New York State Secure Choice Savings is a state-sponsored savings program created to help employees working in New York build savings for retirement.

 New York employees will make contributions to the program through automatic deductions from their paycheck into a Roth individual savings account (Roth IRA) unless they choose to opt out.
 The money in the account will grow tax-free, and employees won't have to pay income tax on any money they withdraw from their account during retirement.

-The program is overseen by the New York Secure Choice Savings Board but administered by private sector partners.
-The program is currently under development, with no set launch date.
+The program is overseen by the New York Secure Choice Savings Program Board but administered by private sector partners.

 Which Businesses Are Affected?

-According to the New York State Secure Choice Savings website, once the program launches, employers who meet the following criteria are required to register for the program or certify an exemption:
+According to the New York State Secure Choice Savings website, employers who meet the following criteria are required to register for the program or certify an exemption:

 • Have 10 or more workers